- Freelance artists have a great opportunity to tap into the Creator Economy and earn money doing what they love,

 When you decide to work for 2 hours in the morning there’s nothing that should go in your way.
 Because letting any disturbance mess with your head is a direct way to failure.

-Create the atmosphere of a total concentration.
+Create the atmosphere of total concentration.
 Everything’s good as long as you’re able to fully focus on creating.

 Art isn’t your hobby anymore, so you need to treat your work seriously.